William Street tunnel: Procurement

 A design change was announced in July 2003: the William Street bridge on the foreshore was now to be demolished.
 The $1.3 million cost was to be offset by changes to the project's design, including leaving a 135 m section of the tunnel uncovered within the freeway interchange and using natural light and ventilation for Esplanade station.
-Concerns were raised regarding an increase in traffic congestion due to the removal of the bridge, but Lord Mayor Nattrass supported the removal of the bridge because it allowed for a future redevelopment of the foreshore.
-After lobbying from the Perth City Council, consideration was given to sinking the Fremantle line within Northbridge as part of the William Street tunnel's construction.
-The state government attempted to reach an agreement for the City of Perth to fund the sinking in exchange for the city receiving the right to develop the land on top of the railway, but with an estimated cost of $200 million, it was deemed too expensive.
-This section of railway was later sunk for $360 million as part of the Perth City Link project in 2012 and 2013, the new tunnel passing just 1.2 m above the William Street tunnel.
-In conjunction with this, the roof of the William Street tunnel was extended from Lake Street to Milligan Street, enabling development above the tunnel.
+There were concerns the bridge's removal would increase traffic, but Lord Mayor Nattrass supported it because it allowed for a future redevelopment of the foreshore.
+After lobbying from the Perth City Council, consideration was given to lowering the Fremantle line within Northbridge as part of the William Street tunnel's construction.
+The state government attempted to reach an agreement under which the City of Perth would fund the lowering in exchange for the right to develop the land on top of the railway, but with an estimated cost of $200 million, it was deemed too expensive.